-Mr John Browne joined the College as Head Master on August 1st this year.
+Mr John Browne joined the College as Head Master on August 1st 2013.
 His first address was made at Prize Giving in the Royal Concert Hall.

 Prize Giving Speech 2013

 Bishop Moran, Fr Richard, Chairman of Governors, Governors, Ladies and Gentlemen and young Ladies and Gentlemen

 When Pope Francis was elected he said to the waiting crowds in St Peter’s Square that the Cardinals had almost gone to the end of the world to find a new Bishop of Rome.
 You must have thought that the governors did the same in going to Yorkshire to find you a new Head Master, but here I am!

 Thank you for being so welcoming.
 Marie and I had been told that the people of Glasgow were warm and welcoming and indeed we have found that to be the case.

 One of the main aims of a Jesuit School is to help young people discern their vocation.
 I spoke to S6 at their UCAS evening in terms of ‘following your call’.

 When I left St Ignatius College to go to university I had no idea that my call was to be an educator of young people.
 In fact I was totally resistant to the idea!
 After degrees in Music and Law the realisation came to me after an impromptu offer of a teaching job at Westminster Cathedral Choir School.
 I went to see the school chaplain, a rather straight-talking Jesuit called Fr Kevin O’Callaghan SJ, who bluntly replied that he wondered how long it would take me to work out that what I should be doing!